 Your German Shepherd is Particularly Receptive to Your Sound

 Dogs have an innate tendency to act according to their breeding purpose.
-As such, a German Shepherd might be quick to protect its owner in a dangerous situation by following its “herding genes.”
+As such, a German Shepherd might quickly protect its owner in a dangerous situation by following its “herding genes.”

 To become the friendly family dog you are looking for, a German Shepherd will rely on verbal commands to understand your wish, and they respond remarkably well with proper training.